neondatabase/website/content/docs/extensions/pg-extensions.md

 ## Request extension support

 To request support for a Postgres extension, paid plan users can [open a support ticket](https://console.neon.tech/app/projects?modal=support).
-Free plan users can submit a request via the **feedback** channel on our [Discord Server](https://discord.com/invite/92vNTzKDGp).
+Free plan users can submit a request via the **feedback** channel on our [Discord Server](https://neon.tech/discord).

 ### Custom-built extensions

-Neon supports custom-built Postgres extensions for exclusive use with your Neon account.
+On Scale and Enterprise plans, Neon supports custom-built Postgres extensions for exclusive use with your Neon account.
 If you developed your own Postgres extension and want to use it with Neon, please reach out to us as described above.
 Please include the following information in your request:

 - A repository link or archive file containing the source code for your extension
 - A description of what the extension does, instructions for compiling it, and any prerequisites